fschulze/mr.developer/README.rst

   This defaults to ``false``.
 If it's ``true``, invalid server certificates are accepted without asking (for subversion repositories).

+``mr.developer-threads``
+  This sets the number of threads used for parallel checkouts.
+See `Lockups during checkouts and updates`_ why you might need this.

 The format of entries in the ``[sources]`` section is::

   [sources]